-Technology has come a long way in the area of automated hearing it’s a world I didn’t know and a world where interaction – technology and human senses meet.
+Technology has come a long way in the area of automated hearing.
+It’s a world where technology and human senses meet.

-Some other great features that are available on the app to both apple and android users is, “find my hearing aid” that users GPS tracking to locate the devices when you have misplaced them after a heavy night.
+Some other great features that are available on the app to both apple and android users such as, “find my hearing aid” that users GPS tracking to locate the devices when you have misplaced them after a heavy night.

 The open sound solution is another great feature will that let you adjust to the environment that you’re in.
 You can choose where the focus of sound comes from by limiting listening effort by up to 20% when in a noisy environment and increasing the sound of speech up to 35%.

-As I was playing about in my new world it had dawned on me that music, and especially live events were about to get a hell of a lot better.
-With the coffee I was drinking now cold from being sat in the café, for the better part of an hour.
-It was time to move on and discover more new sounds
+As I play about in my new world it dawns on me that music – especially live events – were about to get a hell of a lot better.
+With the coffee I was drinking now cold from being sat in the café, it’s time to move on and discover more new sounds

-I jumped into a cab to make my way over to Luc’s place for a scheduled meeting.
-It’s an understatement that I was eager to tell him about my experience so far.
-When I had arrived, I didn’t let him get in a word for a good 15 minutes.
-Once he started to ask questions I realized how annoying his American accent is much to his visual annoyance.
+I jump into a cab to make my way over to Luc’s place for a scheduled meeting.
+It’s an understatement that I’m eager to tell him about my experience so far.
+When I arrive, I don’t let him get in a word for a good 15 minutes.
+However now he’s started to ask questions I realize how annoying his American accent really is.

-Then he spoke the words I needed to hear “should I play Calibre”?
+Then he speaks the words I needed to hear, “should I play Calibre”?

 Smoke fills the air

 “What are you are you waiting for?”
-We spent the next few hours planning world domination with Underground Sound.
+We spend the next few hours planning world domination with Underground Sound.
 Playing track after track and filling his room with smoke from Purple Haze.

-It wasn’t long after we had finished our meeting that I started to get the feeling of wanting to go out.
-I wanted to get more out of my day, I wanted live music.
+Not long after we finish our meeting, I start to get the feeling of wanting to go out.
+I want to get more out of my day.
+I want live music.

-Upon arrival we made our way across the carpark of the club.
-Hearing faint sounds of techno in the distance brought to mind a meme I had previously seen.
+Upon arrival we make our way across the carpark of the club.
+Hearing faint sounds of techno in the distance brings to mind a meme I had seen previously .